How to View SQL Server Error Logs

 Moreover, these logs also help to verify whether the processes are completed successfully or not.

-Now, in this tutorial, we have already illustrated multiple methods to view and locate any error log in SQL Server.
+In this tutorial, we have already seen multiple methods for viewing and locating error logs in SQL Server.